clavecoder/clavecoder.github.io/surge/trial-workation.md

 “workation” trip to Helen, GA, a local vacation spot about an hour's drive from our home.
-Our purpose, besides getting a little relaxation, was to try out the concept of a working vacation which was enabled by my recent employment as a contractor with with Surge, LLC, an on-shore outsourcing company.
-With Surge, I work full time out of my home, which means that “home” can be anywhere I can have a fast, reliable internet connection and can work at a sustained high level.
+Our purpose, besides getting a little relaxation, was to try out the concept of a working vacation which was enabled by my recent employment as a contractor with with Surge, LLC.
+Surge is an on-shore outsourcing company where I work full time out of my home.
+“Home”, then can be anywhere I can have a fast, reliable internet connection and can work at a sustained high level.

 To enable mobile development, I have purchased a number of components for a mobile office.
-These components are detailed in my **Medium** blog post [My Mobile Office][medium-kenbrubaker-mymobileoffice].
+These components are detailed in my **Medium** blog post <a href="https://medium.com/@kenbrubaker/my-mobile-office-2a1c634d1089" target="_blank">My Mobile Office</a>.

 During the trip, I had a one-on-one meeting with Donovan, one the management staff at Surge.
 He asked me to write up a retrospective of my